-Today, utilization of geothermal resources in Ecuador is restricted to direct uses only, that is for bathing resorts, balneology, mud baths and swimming pools.
-A summary of many, but not all, hot and warm springs used for swimming pools is shown in table 3, giving a total installed capacity of 5.157 MWt and an annual energy output of 102.401 TJ/yr.
+Today, utilization of geothermal resources in Ecuador is restricted to direct uses only, that is for bathing resorts, balneology and swimming pools.
+Lately, the first use of space heating at private Termas Papallacta Spa Resort Hotel has been commissioned, but data are not available yet.
+Also several projects for direct use in fish hatchery await funding for development.
+A summary of many, but not all, hot and warm springs used for swimming pools is shown in table 3/8, giving a total installed capacity of 5.157 MWt and an annual energy output of 102.401 TJ/yr, which is the same as for 2005 update.